rickwassing/cicada-develop/docs/overview-pipeline.rst

 .. note::

     The GGIR sleep detection algorithm is designed to detect Sleep Windows by identifying the largest segment in the *analysis window* in which the median absolute deviation of the angle is below 15 times its 10th percentile.
-The analysis window is defined by the Actogram start and end clock times shown in the settings panel.
-Cicada uses an emperically derived default analysis window of '15:00' until '15:00' the next day.
-It is highly unlikely, under normal circumstances, that a Sleep Window begins before 15:00 and ends after 15:00. *However, depending on your sample, e.g. shiftworkers, youth or sleep disorders, you may want to adjust this analysis window*.
+The analysis window is defined by the actogram start and end clock times shown in the settings panel.
+Cicada uses an empirically derived default analysis window of '15:00' until '15:00' the next day.
+It is highly unlikely, under normal circumstances, that a Sleep Window begins before 15:00 and ends after 15:00. *However, depending on your sample, e.g. shift-workers, youth or sleep disorders, you may want to adjust this analysis window*.

 Custom Events
 ^^^^^^^^^^^^^

 In addition to creating Custom Events manually, which is described in the section on :ref:`creating events <overview-interface-create-events>`, Cicada has two more ways to create Custom Events.
 In some use-cases, you may want to analyse the same part of the day, for all of the days in the recording.
-For example, your study might have instructed participants to excersize, every morning between 10:00 am and 11:30 am.
-To create Statistics for specifically these time segments, we can define 'Daily Events' with the 'onset' at ``10:00``, 'duration' ``1h 30m`` and 'label' ``Morning Excersize``.
+For example, your study might have instructed participants to exercise, every morning between 10:00 am and 11:30 am.
+To create Statistics for specifically these time segments, we can define 'Daily Events' with the 'onset' at ``10:00``, 'duration' ``1h 30m`` and 'label' ``Morning Exercise``.

 **To Create Daily Events,**